 - After you have been in the U.S. for AT LEAST 10 DAYS, take the documents listed below to the local Social Security Administration office: Letter received in step 1 above; proof of employment (F-1 students only); passport; I-94 number; I-20 (F-1) or DS-2019 (J-1) Certificate of Eligibility for Visa

-You will receive your number and card in 4-8 weeks.
-Once you receive your card, take it to Human Resources at 17 South Lane to update your SSN in the college information system.
-Also, inform the administrator in the department in which you are employed.
+- You will receive your number and card in about 2 weeks.
+Once you receive your card, take it to Human Resources at College Park Hall (rear entrance off bike path) to update your SSN in the college information system.

 What if I am not eligible for an SSN?